expo/expo/docs/pages/eas/metadata/config.md

 EAS Metadata supports synchronous and asynchronous functions exported from dynamic store config files.
 The function results are awaited before validating and syncing with the stores.

-> The **store.config.js** function is evaluated in Node.
+> The **store.config.js** function is evaluated in Node.js.
 If you need special values, like secrets, use environment variables.

 <CodeBlocksTable tabs={['store.config.js', 'eas.json']}>